 Steps to Enhance Mobile App Security

 Such statistics show why it becomes so crucial to focus on the security of your mobile application.
 In a bid to enhance the functionalities and user experience, this aspect is often ignored by the app developers.
 To ensure that the hackers and other similar groups don’t attack your application in any form, you need to follow a structured approach.
-Moreover, security is not something you should worry about after development part has been finished.
+Moreover, security is not something you should worry about after the development part has been finished.
 It is something to keep in mind from the first stage of mobile application development.

 Mobile App Security Issues at a glance

 Common issues related to mobile app security include improper handling of sessions, broken cryptography, unintended data leakage, and poor authorization.
 Among these issues, the most common is data leakage due to the storage of app data in locations that are insecure.
 The primary reason is the storage of data in a location that other apps can access.
-Talking about poor handling of sessions, the issue is commonly observed in e-commerce apps.
+Talking about the poor handling of sessions, the issue is commonly observed in e-commerce apps.
 The developers of such apps allow long sessions to reduce delays related to the buying process.

 Steps to Curb Mobile App Security Issues